top of page

 Will the children be served the typical DOE breakfasts and lunches?

-Yes, at least at first.
+Yes, as of now.
 In the future we can explore options for alternatives.

 Is there a bathroom for LGBTQIA+ students?

-We will be designating one single-occupancy restroom as a private bathroom available to LGBTQIA+ students who need it.
-These students will be discreetly given a key to ensure safe access.
+We have designated a single-occupancy restroom as a private bathroom available to LGBTQIA+ students who need it.
+These students are discreetly given a key to ensure safe access.

 bottom of page